htsrjdrouse/rister-toolchanger/README.md

 ## Acknowledgments

 - Klipper firmware team for the excellent foundation
+- Dakash and Lineux Toolchanger Discord forums
 - BTT for CAN bus toolboard development
 - Arducam for programmable focus camera modules
 - MQTT and Flask communities for communication tools
-- Contributors to the toolchanger and liquid handling communities

 ## Support